ashupadhyay/investigate-a-dataset-for-movies/README.md

 I was given multiple [https://s3.amazonaws.com/video.udacity-data.com/topher/2018/July/5b57919a_data-set-options/data-set-options.pdf](options) for a Dataset to select from, I selected the dataset  named [https://d17h27t6h515a5.cloudfront.net/topher/2017/October/59dd1c4c_tmdb-movies/tmdb-movies.csv](TMDb Movie data) and performed my analysis.

 It was really nice to work on this project and communicate my findings using Python Programming and the data science libraries like Pandas, Numpy and Matplotlib!
+Thanks Udacity for your wonderful Data Analyst NanoDegree program